CutFEM/CutFEM-Library/README.md

 1. **Install dependencies**
     * For default configuration, you need to install UMFPACK.
-    * To use e.g. MUMPS, you need to install mumps, ...
+    * To use e.g. MUMPS, you need to install mumps and mpi.

 2. **Clone**
     ```